Donald Tusk: Personal life

+Tusk speaks Polish, Kashubian, German, and English.
+In 2014, at the time he was appointed President of the European Council, he was criticized for his poor English and lack of knowledge of French.
+However, he underwent intensive language training in advance of assuming the role, rapidly mastering English.
+In January 2019, Tusk gave a seven-minute speech only in Romanian at the Romanian Athenaeum in Bucharest at the ceremony that marked the beginning of Romania's EU Council Presidency, receiving loud applause.

+Tusk's religious views became a subject of debate during his 2005 presidential campaign.
+To avoid further speculation, shortly before the election he requested a Catholic marriage ceremony with his wife Małgorzata, whom he had married in a civil ceremony 27 years prior.

+On 12 December 2019, Tusk published his memoir Szczerze (Honestly), reflecting on his memories from the five-year tenure as President of the European Council.

-Honors and awards
+Honours and awards

 The Charlemagne Prize of the city of Aachen was awarded to Tusk on 13 May 2010 for his merits in the further unification of Europe and for his role as a "patriot and great European".
 He dedicated the prize to the people killed in a plane crash of a Polish Air Force Tu-154 in April 2010 including the Polish president Lech Kaczyński.
 The eulogy was given by German chancellor Angela Merkel.

 In May 2012, he received the Walther-Rathenau-Preis "in recognition for his commitment to European integration during Poland's Presidency of the Council of the EU in the second half of 2011 and for fostering Polish–German dialogue".
 In her speech German chancellor Merkel praised Tusk as "a farsighted European".
 In the same year, he also received the European Prize for Political Culture.
 In December 2017, he was awarded an honorary doctorate at the University of Pécs, Hungary, in recognition of Tusk's "achievements as a Polish and European politician, which are strongly connected with Hungarian, regional and European history".
 On 16 December 2018, Tusk was awarded an honorary doctorate at the TU Dortmund University, Germany, "in recognition of his services to European politics and his contribution to the debate on European values".
 In 2019, he was awarded an honorary doctorate at the University of Lviv, Ukraine, which he accepted on the fifth anniversary of the Revolution of Dignity.